Organisationn/PlaywrightFirstAssessment/README.md

 * Implemented data-driven testing using JSON and database
 * Designed scalable browser configuration with support for cross-browser execution
 * Executed automation suite using CI tools like GitHub Actions and Jenkins
+* Managed environment configuration using .env and secrets
 * Built a maintainable and extensible automation solution

 ## 🤝 Conclusion